seiiedali/personal-website/content/talk/Python-3-Image-Processing/index.md

   region:
   postcode:
   country:
-summary: "learn image processing through an integration of python and image processing libraries liek `scikit-image`"
+summary: "learn image processing through an integration of python and image processing libraries like `scikit-image`"
 abstract: "
 This course objectives are:
 PRIMARY: Become an expert with scikit-image